Aurora

 On August 30, 2019, Elijah McClain died six days after an unprovoked detention by two Aurora police officers.
 On June 27, 2020, Aurora Police in riot gear dispersed thousands of protestors at a violin concert held in his honor.
 On October 12, 2023, one of the officers involved in McClain's death was found guilty on charges of assault and negligent homicide, while another officer was acquitted on all charges against him, which included assault and reckless manslaughter.

 Aurora was thrust into national media coverage during the run-up to the 2024 U.S. presidential election.
-In September 2024, mayor Mike Coffman and city council member Danielle Jurinsky, both Republicans, claimed that the Venezuelan Tren de Aragua gang had taken control of an Aurora apartment complex and was extorting residents for their rent money.
+In September 2024, mayor Mike Coffman and city council member Danielle Jurinsky, both Republicans, falsely claimed that the Venezuelan Tren de Aragua gang had taken control of an Aurora apartment complex and was extorting residents for their rent money.
 Jurinsky appeared on Fox News to assert that others questioning her claims were engaged in "a huge cover-up" and this "isn't just an Aurora issue."
-The news spread across left-wing media before the two officials backpedaled from their original assertions.
+The false rumor spread across right-wing media before the two officials backpedaled from their original assertions.
 Presidential candidate Donald Trump became aware of the rumor and repeated it multiple times during his September 10 debate with Kamala Harris, and subsequently scheduled a campaign rally in Aurora.
 Mayor Coffman then pushed back against Trump's claims that the city was overrun by Venezuelan gangs.
 At the October 11 rally at Aurora's Gaylord Rockies Resort & Convention Center, Trump ramped up his anti-immigrant rhetoric and proposed an "Operation Aurora" to remove undocumented immigrants connected to gangs.
 At a press conference held the same day at Aurora's Stanley Marketplace to denounce Trump's rally, Colorado Governor Jared Polis said, "We welcome the eyes of the nation on a true Colorado gem, the great city of Aurora."

 Aurora's official elevation, posted on signs at the city limits, is 5,471 feet (However, the city spans a difference in elevation of nearly 1,000 feet (The lowest elevation of 5,285 feet (is found at the point where Sand Creek crosses the city limit in the northwest corner of the city, while the highest elevation of 6,229 feet (is on the extreme southern border of the city in Douglas County, near the intersection of Inspiration and Gartrell roads.